SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 Just use exactly one of the four possibilities.

-If using the directory style configuration all `yaml` files within in this directory will be processed.
+If using the directory style configuration all `yaml` files within this directory will be processed.
 If your projects configuration is small enough you may put all information in a single file called `zuul.yaml`.
 It is also possible to create the file or the directory with a leading dot to hide them for non zuul related work within the repository.